-Progress to date Issue is being addressed through Image: Primary / Secondary legislation Regulation / Guidelines Image: Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, MAS is a member of the IOSCO Committee on Investment Management (IOSCO C5) and participates in the IOSCO co-ordinated global survey of hedge funds.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not MAS is a member of the IOSCO Committee on Investment Management (IOSCO C5) and participates in the IOSCO co-ordinated global survey of hedge funds.
 MAS has also engaged in information sharing with other relevant authorities.
-MAS is also an IOSCO MMoU signatory and has signed MoUs with the regulators of 27 European Economic Area countries for supervisory cooperation under the Alternative Investment Fund Managers Directive.
-Other actions: MOUs for supervisory co-operation, participation in FSB and IOSCO fora. please provide reasons for delayed implementation
+MAS is also an IOSCO MMoU signatory and has signed MoUs with the regulators of 27 European Union or European Economic Area countries for supervisory cooperation under the Alternative Investment Fund Managers Directive.
+Other actions: MOUs for supervisory co-operation, participation in FSB and IOSCO fora. yet been fully implemented, please provide reasons for delayed implementation